rogerpence/command-runner/README.md

 <small>command-runner's --dry-run to show what command would be submitted</small>

+## Additional command line arguments

+Additional command line arguments can be appended to command-runner's command line with the `{{args}}` or `{{x}}` tokens.

+> The `--dry-run` option is your friend as you're creating and testing command-runner commands with replacement command line arguments.

+* **{{args}}** - resolves to all of the command line arguments to the command.
+For example, if the command-runner cmd is:

+        dcr:
+            cmd: docker-compose run --rm node npm {{args}}

+    Using this command line.

+        dcr init - y

+    resolves to this command line:

+        docker-compose run --rm node npm init -y

+    Use `{{args}}` where the number of command line arguments varies.

+* **{{x}}** - resolves to a single command line argument where `x` is its zero-based ordinal command line position.
+For example, if the command-runner command is:

+        git-tag:
+            cmd: git-tag -a {{0}} -m'{{1}}'

+    Using this command line:

+        cr git-tag v2.0.1 'Version 2.0.1.
+Summer 2019'

+    resolves to this command line:

+        git tag -a v2.0.1 -m'Version 2.0.1.
+Summer 2019'

+    Note that additional command line arguments after the command-runner command are zero-based.
+The `v2.0.1` value following the command-runner command `git-tag` above is the zeroth command line argument to command-runner.

+    Also, be sure to put apostrophes around command line arguments with embedded spaces.

+    Use `{{x}}` tokens where the number of command line arguments is explicit.

+    > If runtime command line arguments are provided at runtime without correponding `{{x}}` placeholders those arguments are ignored.
+If command line arguments are not provided at runtime for a given `{{x}}` token, those tokens are removed from the resulting command line.

 ## Beware using command lines with redirection

 A command line with redirection like this doesn't work with Python's subprocess.call: